How to Get a Residence Permit for Germany

 • Blue Card: Usually valid for 4 years.

-• Regular Residence Permit: Valid for 2 years.
+• Other Residence Permits: valid for 2 years.

 You can renew your residence permit as long as you remain employed.
 If your employment ends, inform the foreigners’ office, and they will give you a grace period to find a new job.